recorda-ch/recorda-users/README.md

 # Playing the demo

 Running the demo means at least :
-- start the Docker containers
+- starting the Docker containers
-- start the API (webapp runtime)
+- starting the API (webapp runtime)
-- use the provided Postman collection to request the API
+- using the provided Postman collection to request the API
-- *observe what happens...*
+- observing what happens... with some provided scripts

 ### 1) Start the whole application